 It takes a special mindset to pursue a career in music and actually be successful.
-Of the millions of people throughout the US (and the world) that dream of being a professinal musician, less than 1% actually make a living at it.
+Of the millions of people throughout the USA (and the world) who dream of being a professional musician, less than 1% actually make a living at it.
 Is it because the music industry is a tough industry to get into or is it that you can’t make money as a musician?

 Neither could be further from the truth.

 The music industry is actually one of the most stable industries to be in.
 Just ask all the people who have been laid off from thier “secure” jobs and you will know why.
-Income and sources of income is something we will get into in another article, for now we are going to stay on the idea of mindset.
+Income and sources of income are something we will get into in another article but for now we are going to stay on the idea of mindset.

 The #1 reason that the majority of musicians who go into the music business do not make it is because they have the wrong mindset.
 Most have such negative attitudes or personalities issues that nobody wants to work with them.
-Others think everything happens by luck alone and about being in the right place at the right time.
-It is actually that you need to be the right person, in the right place, at the right time.
+Others think everything happens by luck alone or by being in the right place at the right time.
+What you actually need is to be the right person, in the right place, at the right time.
 If you do not have the pieces of your puzzle together when opportunities present themselves, it doesn’t matter if you are in the right place at the right time.

 I know I have personally dealt with my negative thoughts and doubts.
 Countless times I have thought that I was not good enough or talented enough to be a competitor in the music industry.
 I would get down on myself, my music, my playing and performances.
 I no longer have these thoughts because I have trained myself and my mind to have a positive outlook on everything I do.

 Most of us fail because we are constantly telling ourself that we are not good enough.
 This needs to stop immediately!

 The best way to train your mind to think positively at all times is through a technique I learned in my music career training program.
 This is a widely known practice taught by many mentors.
 You can read this article by Psychology today written in 2010 written by Harriet Lerner, Ph.D which goes into more detail.